hydroper/ts4air/docs/typescript-internals.md

 ## Statements

-Properties in the top-level of a source file map to top-level package properties.
+Properties (including functions) in the top-level of a source file map to top-level package properties.
+If a property has a non-constant initializer, its initializer should be post-poned (taking in consideration statements that execute before and after it).

 ## Modules